-Couchbase Server 5.5 (Developer Build) is a significant update of the Couchbase Data Platform.
+Couchbase Server 5.5 Beta is a significant update of the Couchbase Data Platform.
 This release specifically highlights agility, performance, and manageability and includes enhancements to existing services as well as new server and SDK components that have been in the works for a long time.
 Take a look at the release notes for a list of known and fixed issues in this release.

 The pre-release versions do not support upgrading from an earlier version of Couchbase Server.